-Purpose: To build a community of support, information, success stories, and resources from all phases of acl recovery.
+Purpose: To build a community of support, information, impact stories, and resources from all phases of acl recovery.

 ACL injuries can be a particularly devastating.
 A season ending injury with long term impacts.
 An estimated 200,000 ACL injuries occur annually in the United States with a staggering rate of reinjury.
-This club has been created to build a community of support and knowledge around ACL Recovery because together we can all have a success story to build on.
+This club has been created to build a community of personal impact stories and knowledge around ACL Recovery because together we can all have a success story to build on.

 Meet The Club Members

 My name is Thomas Kidd and I’m an athletic trainer with the University of Kentucky.
 While I was an undergraduate student at UK, I tore my ACL playing pick-up basketball.
 Growing up I was always active with sports or being outside.
 I played multiple sports as a child and then participated in intramural and club sports at UK.
 The worst injury I had in all those years were a few sprained ankles and a fractured toe that required a plate. (embarrassing I know, right?)

 I was a Kinesiology major working as an athletic training student-aide with the football team.
 I was familiar with common athletic injuries but was not skilled in evaluating them yet.
 As soon as I tore my ACL I knew something wasn’t right though.
 I went to get evaluated and it was confirmed I tore my ACL.
 I was devastated and knew surgery would be in the future if I wanted to return to the active lifestyle I had been living.
 I was fortunate enough to have Dr. Darren Johnson from UK HealthCare preform my surgery.
 He performs hundreds ACL reconstructions, among other procedures, each year so I knew I was in good hands.